fivetran/dbt_klaviyo/DECISIONLOG.md

 ### Session-Based Attribution Fallback

-A session-based method can be enabled when `using_native_attribution: true` in `dbt_project.yml`, or if the package detects that `property_attribution` is unavailable.
+A session-based, package-calculated method can be enabled when `using_native_attribution: true` in `dbt_project.yml`, or if the package detects that `property_attribution` is unavailable.

 Why we provide this option:
 - **Backward Compatibility**: Preserve compatibility with earlier package versions